 Most college students head off to college with lots of “stuff”.
 Students need to furnish their rooms, take the items that they need for daily living, take study aids, clothing, recreational items, and sentimental items that may remind them of home, family and friends.
 Increasingly, many of the items that students need to take to college are expensive.
-Students come to college armed with cell phones, laptops, MP3 players, blackberries, bikes and cars.
+Students come to college armed with cell phones, laptops, video game consoles, TVs, bikes and cars.
 All of these items are enticing: potentially easily stolen, and easily sold.

 When it comes to theft on campus, many incidents are crimes of opportunity or convenience.
-Some awareness, forethought, and careful actions on the part of your college student can help him decrease his chances of becoming a victim of theft.
+Things are there, and they are easy to get at.
+Some awareness, forethought, and careful actions on the part of your college student can help decrease the chances that they will become a victim of theft.

-Take some time to talk to your student before she heads off to school about campus safety.
-She’ll want to be aware of how to take care of her personal safety, but she’ll also need to think about how to protect her belongings from theft.
-There are some relatively simple things that your student can do to help her keep track of her belongings.
+Talk to your student before they head off to school about campus safety.
+It is important to be aware of how to take care of personal safety, but they’ll also need to think about how to protect belongings from theft.
+There are some relatively simple things that your student can do to help keep track of those important belongings.

 - Make sure that important and expensive items are covered by insurance.
 This is not actually a prevention measure, but it is important.
-Your homeowner’s policy may cover your student’s belongings while he is at college.
+Your homeowner’s policy may cover your student’s belongings while they are at college.
 Read your policy carefully.
 Call your agent if you are unsure.
 If certain items are not covered, consider a separate policy or rider to cover your student while at school.
-Hopefully, your student will never need it, but if something happens, he will be glad to know that the items can be replaced.
+Hopefully, your student will never need it, but if something happens, they will be glad to know that the items can be replaced.

 - Don’t bring expensive items to school if they aren’t necessary.
 One of the best ways to prevent something from being stolen at college is to leave it home.